schwarzjakob/dsa_analysis/notes.md

 - I think the python code needs some refactoring regarding the flow and format of the data.
 Come up with a universal data format for your app and then pass this around instead of working with raw files.
 What's good is that you already tried to separate business logic (in their own modules) from the HTTP controllers.
 In the end, the controllers act only as an interface between the client and business logic.
 They are responsible for request and response validation (body, query, path, parameters, response status code), and error handling.
 All other logic should be in the business logic modules.
 I recommend removing all file-related stuff into its own module and interface for the data.

 ## Where I left off last time

+01.01.2024:
+- I further modularized the frontend and there is one Barchart processing still in the main dashboard but I am not sure if it makes sense to change it
+- Next up is webvitals accoring to Toms review and
+- reviewing the logger usage in the backend.
+The same code is written in each script.
+Might be possible to put it in a config instead

 30.12.2023:
 - I made the sorting for talents reusable and included it in the attacks table.
 That further allows to create the additional table columns for the attacks table and make them sortable as well.